Joshua Furman- Founder and Director

 Dr. Joshua Furman is the founding director of the Houston Jewish History Archive at Rice.
 A native Texan, Dr. Furman grew up in San Antonio.
 He received his Ph.D in modern Jewish history. from the University of Maryland in 2015.
 Currently, he is working on a book about the history of the Jewish community of Houston, under contract with the University of Texas Press.
 At Rice, Dr. Furman offers courses on Texas Jewish history, the American Jewish immigrant experience, African-American Jewish relations, and Jewish food traditions.

 Danielle Kessler- Digital Processor

-Danielle, originally from Austin, TX, is currently a Sophomore at Rice.
+Danielle, originally from Austin, TX, is currently a Junior at Rice.
 She is majoring in Psychology and minoring in Jewish Studies.
 At the HJHA, Danielle works as a Digital Processor, scanning scrapbooks and any other materials for digitization.

 Emma Siegel- Archival Processing Assistant